Frequently Asked Questions for Students about Textbook Rental Services:

 Please note: friends and family can not check out or return your books for you.
 You are the only one that can check out and return your books.

 Textbook Rental Services is located in the basement of Cartwright Center next to the University Bookstore and is open regular business hours throughout the semester AND EXTENDED HOURS DURING RUSH.

 Upon entering Textbook Rental, students will scan their ID card to receive their booklist of required textbooks for the courses they are enrolled in.
 Textbook Rental is self-service so you will then proceed to gather your textbooks from the stacks based on the location number listed at the beginning of every book title on your booklist.
 Once you have all your books, you will proceed to a checkout station where you will show your ID card, have your books scanned, and be provided with a receipt.

 The student booklist will also indicate if there are items that must be purchased from the University Bookstore such as lab manuals or workbooks.
-Textbooks in the bookstore are shelved by course and section and must be paid for by cash, credit card, Tower Tender, or check.
+Textbooks in the bookstore are shelved by course and section and must be paid for by cash, credit card, debit card, Tower Tender, or check.
 Be sure to stop in the University Bookstore and check out the great selection of snacks, health and beauty items, Hallmark cards, gifts and clothing!

 When can I check-out books or have them shipped for an on line course?

 The following textbook check-out dates have been established to provide students the opportunity to retrieve textbooks in a timely and convenient manner.